GitLeeRepo/JavaScriptNotes/Angular4Notes.md

 ```
 Note the DataService is both imported and included as a parameter to the constructor for the UserComponent class

-* Now adding the following in **app/services/data/data.service.ts** will output to the browser console
+* Now adding the following in the **DataService class** in **app/services/data/data.service.ts** should output to the browser console if the prior steps were followed

 ```typescript
 @Injectable()